PeterCamilleri/CX16/docs/vm_layouts.md

 __\*__ - The lowest 2K of memory are reserved for the zero and stack pages plus six pages for the use of the BASIC interpreter.

 As can be seen, everything is in low RAM.
-With 40K oo it, there's enough here to get quite a bit of work done.
+With 40K it, there's enough here to get quite a bit of work done.
 This option keeps things simple with all addresses being simple 16 values that map directly to native addresses.
 No complexity or overhead to get in the way.